 A person who was courageous enough to pursue dreams that most termed impossible.

-Now I don’t know if you have ideas of building rocket ships or teleportation devices.
+Now I don’t know if you have ideas for building rocket ships or teleportation devices.
 But whether or not your dreams are grand or modest, I’ll still ask you this question…

 Do you have the courage to leave a life you are not content with, to pursue a life that you know you would love every moment of?